NyoroGiraffe/Experi-City/06_Actions/NCRPG.md

 ### 2.5.6 Quest Rewards

-When a Quest is completed, the Game Master SHOULD normally provide a meaningful Narrative Reward.
+When a Quest is completed, the Game Master SHOULD normally provide a meaningful Reward.

 The reward MAY be: